maciejkra/k8s/day1/02_nginx_image/task.md

 docker image build -t my-nginx:1 -f nginx/Dockerfile nginx/
 ```
 2. Run container one more time
-3. Verify that password file is no longe there
+3. Verify that password file is no longer there

 # Forward port